impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 buz"
 ```

 We can see that there are separate help lines for "foo", "bar", "baz", and "buzz".
 I was initially expecting to see "bar\nbaz" on its own line, since I placed the newline in the middle of the string (not the beginning or the end, as referenced by ^ and $ in the regexes).
 But it appears that the newline in the middle of that string was interpreted as a real newline, not as part of the string.
 Note that we need the `Usage: foo` line because `collect_documentation` only prints output if there is either a `summary` or `usage` variable set by `awk`.
 Also note that I initially tried a simple `echo` with no flags, not the `echo -e` command that you see above.
 This resulted in the newlines being treated as a printable part of the string, not as regular newlines.
-[According to StackOverflow](https://stackoverflow.com/questions/8467424/echo-newline-in-bash-prints-literal-n), the solution is to use either `echo -e` or `printf`.
+[According to StackOverflow](https://stackoverflow.com/questions/8467424/echo-newline-in-bash-prints-literal-n){:target="_blank" rel="noopener"}, the solution is to use either `echo -e` or `printf`.

 Question: if `printf` and `echo -e` automatically handle the newlines for us, why do we need the `trim` function at all?